marriola/Transmute/README.md

 ## Command line options

+    Transmute [OPTION...] -r FILE [FILE...]
+    Transmute [OPTION...] -l FILE [FILE...]
+    Transmute [OPTION...] -r FILE -l FILE

+Transmute processes the last rules file specified, and all lexicon files in the order specified.

+Files can be specified using switches, or without switches based on their file extensions.
+Files ending in `.sc` are treated as rules files, and all other files are treated as lexicon files.

+A filename of `-` stands for standard input.

 | Switch                 | Abbreviation |                                                                                                                             |
 | -----------------------|--------------|-----------------------------------------------------------------------------------------------------------------------------|
 | --rules FILE           | -r           | Load rules from FILE (required)                                                                                             |